maikelthedev/fedigrindr/README.md

 # Fedigrindr

+This is how I would summarise what this project is about:
-A project to create a location-based federated social app to actively destroy Grindr monopoly over the LGBTQI+ community
+> A project to create a location-based federated social app **to actively destroy Grindr monopoly** over the LGBTQI+ community

 # Introduction